 How to Store and Dispose of This Medicine

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
-Any medicine that has been mixed with apple juice or applesauce may be stored in a refrigerator and used within 48 hours.
+Any medicine that has been mixed with apple juice or applesauce should be stored in the refrigerator and must be used within 48 hours.

 - Keep all medicine away from children and never share your medicine with anyone.